Dear Members,

 particulars which is available for inspection by the Members of the Company at Registered

-Office of the Company, during business hours upto the date of ensuing Annual General
+Office of the Company, during business hours upto the date of ensuing AGM.
+If any Member

 LISTING ON STOCK EXCHANGES